tdsmale/tdsmale.github.io/Jungian.md

 #### LSI / ISTP / ISTj / Brigand (Shadow: Equarry).
 Unyielding Enforcer.
 Building the wall.

-Imposes structure upon things to avoid feelings of cognitive dissonance, singling out that which does't respect the rules.
+Imposes structure upon things to avoid feelings of cognitive dissonance, implicitly defining what is strong and what is weak.

 ##### Ego
 - Natural: Division.
 Naturally emphasises defensive structural rationales.